 A Cat 2 is significant and indicates that vehicle damage could occur.

-In this case (and most of the time) they have clearly failed in their duty, as they have admitted there was a pothole and that they failed to repair it within the statutory timeframe.
+In this case (and most of the time) they have clearly failed in their duty.
+They have admitted there was a pothole and they failed to repair it within the statutory timeframe.

 I found it from space on Google Earth and on Google Street Maps, yet Fife Council needed my help to find it on a map despite repairing it days later!